Rate Limits

 }Best practices

-- Cache responses — Don't re-fetch data that hasn't changed
+webhookURL onPOST /v1/generationsand we'll deliver the result to your endpoint instead of you polling for it.
+See Webhooks. - Cache responses — Don't re-fetch data that hasn't changed

 - Batch requests — If listing generations, use larger

-limitvalues instead of many small requests - Handle 429s gracefully — Always implement retry logic with backoff
+- Handle 429s gracefully — Always implement retry logic with backoff